Did you know you have spiritual gifts?

 The second kind of spiritual gifts are charisms.
 Charism comes from a Greek word in the New Testament that means “favor” or “gratuitous gift.”
 These are unique gifts God has given you to serve others and build up the Church.
 Given supernaturally by the Holy Spirit, they differ from natural talents, and cannot be used for evil.
 Each baptized Christian has at least one charism.

 “Within the communion of the Church, the Holy Spirit “distributes special graces among the faithful of every rank” for the building up of the Church.
 Now, “to each is given the manifestation of the Spirit for the common good.”
 (Catechism of the Catholic Church, 951).

 The Catherine of Sienna Institute offers the “Called & Gifted” Program to help you discern your charisms.
 This is a wonderful way to learn more about the specific gifts God has given you, and how you can better utilize them.
-Visit their website for more information, or to get started.
+Visit their website for more information.